 - start client; wait long enough for it to start listening

 - Fetch the homepage directly from the client to load the cache.
-This will be the first request the client receives, since haproxy hasn’t have marked it live yet.
-So, when haproxy marks it live, the cache will be warm.
+This will be the first request the client receives, since HAProxy hasn’t have marked it live yet.
+When HAProxy marks it live, the cache will be warm.

 After running through the clients, it flushes the varnish cache.

-This is only really useful if you’re running multiple ZEO and using haproxy for your load balancer.
+This is useful if you’re running multiple ZEO and using HAProxy for your load balancer.

 Unless you change it, the playbook sets up the clients to maintain 5 generations of event and access logs.
 Event logs are rotated at 5MB, access logs at 20MB.